uldahlalex/ten/README.md

 ### Deploying

-The fly configs exists for /server/ and /client/ using the Dockerfiles.
+The fly configs (fly.toml) exists for /server/ and /client/ + Dockerfile.
 Deploys in Github Actions with ci/cd